EDDiscovery/EDDiscovery/Contributing-to-EDDiscovery-Using-Git.md

 Note: Your current HEAD node is a yellow dot.
 It'll also show there the remote branches are at.

-4) Look in the "reflog" this is a log of all commits ever.
-Even ones that are 'deleted':
+**4) Look in the "reflog" this is a log of all commits ever** (even ones that are 'deleted'):

 ```
 $ reflog
 ```

-Note the sha codes are shorter here.
+Note the SHA codes are shorter here.
 Just 7 chars.
 Doesn't matter.

-Found your sha code?
+Found your SHA?
 Now you just need to change which commit your HEAD is at:

-So if I found the latest sha is supposed to be "25437cf".
+So if I found the latest SHA is supposed to be `25437cf`.
 Here's how I get my HEAD for master to this point.

 ```
 $ git checkout master